Physician Assistant Studies Student Handbook

 Students should not assume that filing a Leave of Absence or Withdrawal Form implies that the request has been granted.
 They must receive official notification of approval from the Registrar and the PA program.

 The date of withdrawal is computed from the date that both signatures are affixed to the withdrawal form.
 Dependent upon the date of withdrawal, a student may be entitled to a refund of tuition.
 The refund policy is subject to change by the institution.
-Please see academic catalog for the current policy.
+Please see the New York Tech Academic Catalog for the current policy.

 - Breaks: Students should take advantage of formal breaks offered during lengthy classes.
 Only in rare instances should it be necessary for a student to leave and return to the classroom during a non-designated break time.

-- Punctuality: Students should be on time for class and stay the entire session.
+- Punctuality: Students should be on time for class and remain the entire session.
 If the student is going to be late or needs to leave early, arrangements should be made with the instructor prior to class.
-See absentee and lateness sections for more information.
+See absentee and lateness section for more information.

 - Visitors: The program has a no guest policy.
-This is in keeping with the NYIT policy that states that students who are not enrolled in the course may not audit or attend classes.
+This is in keeping with the New York Tech policy that states that students who are not enrolled in the course may not audit or attend classes.

 - Conversations: If students have questions, they should ask them at appropriate times, and should avoid talking and participating in other conversations during classes.

-The program utilizes the college's Blackboard system, Camtasia, Zoom, VoiceThread, Poll Everywhere, ExamSoft, Examplify and other technologies for many of the courses.
+The program utilizes Camtasia, Zoom, VoiceThread, Poll Everywhere, ExamSoft, Examplify, and other technologies for many of the courses.
 Posting of PowerPoint lectures and other resources are provided at the instructor's discretion and are for student use only.
 Unauthorized use of course materials is prohibited.

 ExamSoft's customer support line for the Examplify software provides assistance with their software platform for exam taking.
 Issues pertaining to their software should be referred to them first.

-Academic Computing Services supports NYIT students in all campus technology.
-You can visit the computing lab for assistance or call the Service Central line:
+Academic Technology Services supports New York Tech students in all campus technology.
+You can visit the computing lab for assistance, or call the ITS Help Desk at 516.686.1188: